 That sounds simple, but it is where many people get stuck.
 Some train hard without eating enough.
 Some eat more but never progress their lifts.
 Some jump from plan to plan instead of repeating the basics long enough for them to work.
 A better approach is to understand the core principles, then follow them consistently for months rather than days.

 This guide is built as a full chapter-based resource you can return to.
 If your goal is to build more muscle in a practical, sustainable way, start with the chapter list below and use it like a playbook.
+There is also an interactive protein guide at the bottom of the article if you want a quick daily target based on your body weight.

 Muscle growth, often called hypertrophy, happens when your body responds to resistance training by repairing and reinforcing muscle tissue.
 In practical terms, that means your workouts need to create enough training stress to signal adaptation, and your daily routine needs to give your body the resources to rebuild.